 Poets whose works are included are (in alphabetical order) Richard Aldington, Lawrence Binyon, Edmund Blunden, Vera Brittain, Richard Budworth, Eleanor Farjeon, Wilfrid Gibson, Robert Graves, Sir Alan P. Herbert, William Noel Hodgson, Roland Leighton, Wilfred Owen, Margaret Postgate Cole, John Edgell Rickwood, Isaac Rosenberg, Siegfried Sassoon, Alan Seeger, Charles Sorley, Edward Thomas, May Wedderburn Cannan, Arthur Graeme West.

 Pozières, Agny.
-Travel by coach at 9.00am from central London to Folkestone for the 35 minute Eurotunnel crossing.
+Travel by coach at 9.00am from central London to Folkestone for the 35-minute Eurotunnel crossing.
 Continue by coach, arriving in the field mid-afternoon.
 Drive the length of the front line for an initial orientation of the Somme battlefield, identifying the exact positions of the opposing trenches.
 The lecturer gives an introduction at the windmill site at Pozières, the highest part of the battlefield.
 Visit Agny Military Cemetery for poetry by Edward Thomas and Eleanor Farjeon.
 Continue to the hotel in Arras.

 Longueval, Mametz, Ors.
 Start in the area south of the Albert to Bapaume Road where some battalions were more successful and gained their objectives on the first day, before the arduous struggle of attrition moved into the ‘Horseshoe of Woods’.
 The site of Siegfried Sassoon’s HQ dugout is near the village of Fricourt, ‘while time ticks blank and busy on their wrists’.
 At Mametz, on William Noel Hodgson’s ‘familiar hill’, read Before Action: ‘Must say goodbye to all of this / By all delights that I shall miss, / Help me to die, O Lord.’
-In the afternoon, visit Ors to follow the attack route of Wilfred Owen and the 2nd Manchesters along the canal, and visit Owen’s grave.
+In 2018 only, visit Ors to follow the attack route of Wilfred Owen and the 2nd Manchesters along the canal, and visit Owen’s grave.